Boe777/PortfolioProjects/Python/Django/MovieHub/README.md

 In this project, the recommendation system recommends movies using a text-based similarity measure.
 Based on movie summaries, we transform the text of each movie into a TF-IDF vector.
 Subsequently, cosine similarity is employed to measure the similarities between these vectors.
 After selecting a movie that meets the user's specified criteria, the system identifies the most similar movies to this selection and presents them as recommendations.
 In this way, a system aimed at suggesting other movies similar to those the user enjoys is obtained.

 ## ⚙️ Technologies:
-🌐 Django: For web application development,
+Django 🌐: For web application development,
-🐼 Pandas: For data analysis and processing,
+Pandas 🐼: For data analysis and processing,
-🔍 Google API Client: To find movie trailers using the YouTube API, 🏗️ HTML, CSS ve JavaScript: HTML, CSS and JavaScript were used to design the user interface.
+Google API Client 🔍: To find movie trailers using the YouTube API, HTML, CSS ve JavaScript 🏗️: HTML, CSS and JavaScript were used to design the user interface.

 ## 🛠️ How to use:
 1. Clone this repository: `git clone https://github.com/Boe777/PortfolioProjects/tree/main/Python/Django/MovieHub`